soasrsamh/anomaly_detection/README.md

 # Passes the test:
 run.sh and run_tests.sh seem to work fine on my computer using Cygwin.
-A screenshot of "1 of 1 tests passed" is below for the test_1.
+A screenshot of "1 of 1 tests passed" is below for test_1.

 <img src="./images/PassesTest.JPG" width="2000">